RikkaApps/websites/storage_redirect/guide/enhanced_mode/install.md

 # Installation

-We temporarily only provide [Magisk](https://github.com/topjohnwu/Magisk) modules, beacuse only Magisk can provide reliable boot script.
+Enhance module requires your device to install Magisk first since only Magisk can provide reliable boot script.

+Magisk is a powerful tool that provides not only root but the ability to modify the system without actually change system files and more.

+You can learn more about Magisk from [GitHub](https://github.com/topjohnwu/Magisk).

 ## Before you install